lazy-goose/obsidian-notes/Server/RSS networking 2.md

 may not rewrite frontend

 --
+REST???

 REST - Representational state transfer: architectrul style for implementing IP

-1 - Client-server [server is different from client, API] 2 - Statelessness [independent requests, they do not know each other], only client contains all necessart information 3 - Cacheability
+1 - Client-server: server is different from client, API 2 - Statelessness: independent requests, they do not know each other], only client contains all necessart information 3 - Cacheability
-4 - Layered system [API hides complexity]
+4 - Layered system: API hides complexity
-5 - Code on demand (Optional) [Server can extend client by transfer executable code] 6 -
+5 - Code on demand (Optional): server can extend client by transfer executable code 6 - Uniform interface
+  6.1 - Resource identification in request (indetificated by url) 6.2 - Resource manipulation through implementation (should be enough information to change entry) 6.3 - Self-descriptive messages